MicahElliott/captain/README.md

 You can run any individual hook with `capt` directly.
-This can sometimes be useful for debugging; or convenience, in case you want to use Captain as something of a task collector.
+This can sometimes be useful for debugging; or convenience, in case you want to use Captain as something of a task collector/runner.
+Just create another array in a control file (eg, `my-weird-collection`), add triggers to it, and invoke `capt my-weird-collection`.

 To run a hook: